smyvin/samza-mesos/README.markdown

 ###Samza jobs in Docker

 You can also package your Samza jobs in a Docker image, instead of a tarball.
 The Docker image should have a root `/samza` directory, containing the same `bin`, `config` and `lib` directories as the tarball.
+Building this Docker image is as simple as building the tarball and then adding it to the image at /samza.
 In the Samza job config, use `mesos.docker.image` instead of `mesos.package.path`.

 Example JSON to submit to Marathon to run a Samza job in a Docker container may look like this: